List of WWE television programming: Super Astros (1998–1999)

-WWF Super Astros (English: WWF Superstars) is a Spanish-language television program produced by the WWF from 1998 to 1999.
-The show featured lower-card WWF superstars as well as competitors from Mexico and Japan.
+WWF Super Astros (English: WWF Superstars) is a Spanish-language television program produced by the WWF that aired on Univision from November 22, 1998 to September 5, 1999.
+The show featured lower-card WWF superstars as well as competitors from the Mexico-based AAA and Consejo Mundial de Lucha Libre promotions and Japan.
+The show was hosted by Marcelo Rodriguez with Carlos Cabrera and Hugo Savinovich providing commentary who have provided Spanish-language commentary for the WWF's pay-per-view events and Monday Night Raw prior to the show's premiere.
+The show also featured highlights of Raw with brief recaps or full matches dubbed over by the Spanish commentary team.

 Heat (1998–2008)

 Heat (formerly known as Sunday Night Heat) aired on USA Network, MTV and Spike TV in the United States, Channel 4 and Sky1 in the United Kingdom and CTV Sportsnet in Canada.
 It was most recently streamed on WWE.com on Friday afternoons for North American viewers.
 However, the show was still televised internationally and showed in the United Kingdom on Sky Sports 3, Australia on Fox8, India on TEN Sports, Germany on Premiere Sport Portal, France on Action, Spain on Sportmania and C+ Deportes -both channels from Digital +, the Middle East on ShowSports4, the Philippines on Jack TV, and Japan on J SPORTS.
 The final episode was uploaded to WWE.com on May 30, 2008.
 The show was replaced internationally with WWE Vintage Collection, a program showing classic WWE matches.